Second Polish Republic: Politics and government

 The major political parties at this time were the Polish Socialist Party, National Democrats, various Peasant Parties, Christian Democrats, and political groups of ethnic minorities (German: German Social Democratic Party of Poland, Jewish: General Jewish Labour Bund in Poland, United Jewish Socialist Workers Party, and Ukrainian: Ukrainian National Democratic Alliance).
 Frequently changing governments (see 1919 Polish legislative election, 1922 Polish legislative election) and other negative publicity the politicians received (such as accusations of corruption or the 1919 Polish coup attempt), made them increasingly unpopular.
 Major politicians at this time, in addition to General Piłsudski, included peasant activist Wincenty Witos (Prime Minister three times) and right-wing leader Roman Dmowski.
 Ethnic minorities were represented in the Sejm; e.g. in 1928 – 1930 there was the Ukrainian-Belarusian Club, with 26 Ukrainian and 4 Belarusian members.

-After the Polish – Soviet war, Marshal Piłsudski led an intentionally modest life, writing historical books for a living.
+After the Polish–Soviet War, Marshal Piłsudski led an intentionally modest life, writing historical books for a living.
 After he took power through a military coup in May 1926, he emphasised that he wanted to heal Polish society and politics of excessive partisan politics.
 His regime, accordingly, was called Sanacja in Polish.
 The 1928 parliamentary elections were still considered free and fair, although the pro-Piłsudski Nonpartisan Bloc for Cooperation with the Government won them.
 The following three parliamentary elections (in 1930, 1935 and 1938) were manipulated, with opposition activists sent to Bereza Kartuska prison (see also Brest trials).
 As a result, the pro-government party Camp of National Unity won huge majorities in them.
 Piłsudski died just after an authoritarian constitution was approved in the spring of 1935.
 During the last four years of the Second Polish Republic, the major politicians included President Ignacy Mościcki, Foreign Minister Józef Beck and the Commander-in-Chief of the Polish Army, Marshal Edward Rydz-Śmigły.
 The country was divided into 104 electoral districts, and those politicians who were forced to leave Poland founded Front Morges in 1936.
 The government that ruled the Second Polish Republic in its final years is frequently referred to as Piłsudski's colonels.

 Military

-Interwar Poland had a large army of 950,000 soldiers on active duty: in 37 infantry divisions, 11 cavalry brigades, and two armored brigades, plus artillery units.
-Another 700,000 men served in the reserves.
-At the outbreak of the war, the Polish Army was able to put in the field almost one million soldiers, 4,300 guns, around 1,000 armored vehicles including in between 200 and 300 tanks (the majority of the armored vehicles were outclassed tankettes) and 745 aircraft (however, only around 450 of them were bombers and fighters available to fight as of September 1, 1939).
+Poland had military conscription requiring all citizens upon becoming 21 years old to serve in the military under the 1921 constitution regardless of one's religious views.
+Interwar Poland had an army of 270,000 soldiers on active duty: in 37 infantry divisions, 11 cavalry brigades, and two armored brigades, plus artillery units.
+Another 700,000 served in the reserves.
+At the outbreak of the war, the Polish Army was able to put in the field almost one million soldiers, 4,300 guns, around 1,000 armored vehicles including in between 200 and 300 tanks (the majority of the armored vehicles were outclassed tankettes) and 745 aircraft (however, only around 450 of them were bombers and fighters available to fight as of 1 September 1939).